 Icon of the Seas vs Titanic Speed Comparison

-Titanic and Icon of the Seas differ in size and weight, but they have similar cruising speeds of 21 to 22 knots, with a maximum speed of about 23 knots, which is around 25 miles per hour on land.
+The Icon of the Seas and the RMS Titanic may differ in size and weight, but they share a similar cruising speed of 21 to 22 knots, with a maximum speed of about 23 knots (approximately 25 mph).
+Despite advancements in shipbuilding, modern cruise ships are not built for speed.
+Instead, they focus on comfort, luxury, and relaxation, making their speeds comparable to the Titanic.

-The Icon of the Seas is the most expensive cruise ship ever built, with a construction cost of over $2 billion.
-In comparison, the Titanic cost around $7.5 million to build, which would be approximately $500 million when adjusted for conversion rates, inflation, and other factors.
-This means that the Icon of the seas cost at least six times more in comparison.
+The Icon of the Seas is one of the most expensive cruise ships ever built, with a construction cost of around $2 billion.
+In comparison, the Titanic was built for $7.5 million in 1912.

 Icon of The Seas Ticket Cost